rus1f1kat0r/ormlite-android/README.md

 ORM's have a dubious reputation with regards to performance.
 In some cases this may be due to bad implementions, but its often due to the user not understanding what will produce good and bad outcomes.
 As with any tool, you need to understand what its doing and how to use it.
 Using an ORM doesn't mean you don't need to understand SQL and databases.
 It just makes using them easier and more productive.
-For a more detailed discussion on OrmLite/Android performance, see here.
+For a more detailed discussion on OrmLite/Android performance, [PERFORMANCE.md](see here).

 ### Overview